 While I heartily agree that we should leave all the contraptions of connection behind when we travel, I would suggest that we take unplugging one step further: not only should we turn off the electronics, but we should consider unplugging from our everyday selves.
 In that way, we’re not only transporting our bodies to a new place, but setting our imaginations free.

-Once in Scotland, I fancied myself the resident keeper of an ancient broch.
+Once in Scotland, I fancied myself the resident keeper of an ancient broth.
 During the day, I gave the tourists who dared to stop on my windswept, rocky island in the North Atlantic a tour of the stone tower.
-But when night fell, I lighted my candle, climbed the narrow steps to the top, and slept under the stars on its cool, well-worn floor.
+But when night fell, I lighted my candle, climbed the narrow steps to the top and slept under the stars on its cool, well-worn floor.
 I lived most of my days there all alone, with only the waves and the birds as neighbors.
 It was a simple and serene life.

 Exploring the possibilities

 Of course, if I truly picked up and moved from my home in the Midwestern United States to become a broch-keeper in Scotland or a romance book writer in Newfoundland, I would probably find that those lives have their own sets of concerns and problems.
 Healthcare, for instance, might be a little spotty on my Scottish Isle, my teeth would probably fall out from lack of regular dental visits, and the hardship of getting groceries might be overwhelming.

 So while it’s probably foolish to think that our lives would be drastically improved if we lived somewhere else, adventures can help you safely explore the you you didn’t become.